 Environmental/Health – Most of the travel in our region is done in single-occupant cars.
 Riding the bus helps our region produce less greenhouse gases, improves water quality.
 Riders who regularly walk a short distance to access a stop also enjoy improved health while still enjoying access to jobs, goods and services.

 Tri-Valley Transit operates two parallel and complementary transportation systems in Addison, Orange and northern Windsor Counties.
 The public Shuttle Bus System sustainably connects passengers to employment and shopping centers.
-The Dial-a-Ride System provides vulnerable residents, such as seniors and people with disabilities who can’t access the buses, access to comprehensive transportation alternatives.
+The Dial-A-Ride Program provides vulnerable residents, such as seniors and people with disabilities who can’t access the buses, access to comprehensive transportation alternatives.

 Awards & Recognition